West Calgary House League (WCHL)

 Respect in Sport - Parent

 Hockey Alberta has instituted a mandatory RIS Parent program with the goal to educate our membership for all new families to Hockey Calgary.
-Recertification for current families will be required every 4 years.
-This means if you took the course in 2016 or earlier you will be required to re-certify for the upcoming season.
-Players will not be placed on teams for the 2020-2021 season until RIS Parent re-certification has been completed.
+Recertification for current families is required every 4 years.
+If Respect in Sport-Parent was taken in the 2018-2019 season, re-certification prior to a player's registration for the 2022-2023 season will be required.
+Note: players will not be permitted to participate in pre-season skate or evaluations for the 2022-2023 season unless a valid RIS-Parent certification is noted on the player’s Hockey Canada Registry profile.
 For more information, please review the Respect in Sport-Parent section under the Registration tab.

 Player withdrawal requests should be directed to the Age Group Coordinator for forwarding to the applicable association Administrator for processing.
 Note, late fees are non-refundable.